 Miami’s location and climate make it an ideal spot for water activities.
 Jet skiing, boating, and kayaking are all popular forms of recreation that many Floridians have participated in since they were children.
 Any time a person is near a body of water, there are inherent risks that loom.
 A carefree day on the water can turn into a tragedy very quickly if safety precautions are not taken or if a kayak comes into contact with a larger vessel.
-If you or someone you love have been injured in a kayak accident, call the Law Offices of Prosper Shaked to receive an honest assessment of your claim for damages.
+If you or someone you love have been injured in a kayak accident, call Prosper Shaked Accident Injury Attorneys PA to receive an honest assessment of your claim for damages.

 Causes of Kayak Accidents

 There are numerous factors that could cause a kayak accident to take place.
 Because kayaks do not have motors, they are at a mobile disadvantage compared to vessels like boats and jet skis.
 People who are operating kayaks cannot move out of harm’s way as quickly as boats can, and that creates a great risk of injury if they find themselves in dangerous conditions.
 Some of the most common causes of kayak accidents include:

 - Inclement weather conditions

 - Collision with a boat or jet ski